franchesoni/image-active-learning/readme.md

-# Binary Annotation of Images with Active Learning
+# Annotate Images into Classes Fast!

-A fast, efficient tool for annotating images with binary labels using active learning to maximize annotation efficiency.
+A fast, efficient tool for annotating images with labels using active learning to maximize annotation efficiency.

+## Requirements

+**What you need to try it:**
+- a `.csv` file with columns `filename`, `bbox`, `annotation`, and `feat_idx`
+- a `.npy` file with a feature vector associated to each image
+- a prepared environment

+### Need help getting those ready?
+**Environment:**
+- download `uv` or your preferred package manager: `curl -LsSf https://astral.sh/uv/install.sh | sh` (if you don't use `uv` the commands change a little)
+- create your virtual environment: `uv venv --python=3.12` (other python versions weren't tested but should work) and activate it `source .venv/bin/activate`
+- install the requirements `uv pip install -r requirements.txt`

+**`.csv` file**
+We have some example data.
+Initially it only contained the images.
+Then we run:
+- `find example_data/images/ -type f -name "*.jpg" > example_data/filenames.txt` to create a list of images
+- `python compute_features.py csv --path_to_filenames='example_data/filenames.txt' --out='example_data/refs.csv'` to convert the list of files to the `.csv` format the app expects

+**`.npy` file**
+You can compute the features yourself however you think best, but the DINOv2reg-small baseline is provided as an starting point:
+- run `python compute_features.py main --refs='example_data/refs.csv' --out='example_data/features.npy'` to create the feature file and add the feature index for each sample to the `.csv`

+If you do it yourself, remember that `.npy` should be a matrix and that each of the `feat_idx` values in the `.csv` should correspond to the row in the matrix that contains the feature vector for the sample.

+## Demo
+Starting from your own folder with images, you can follow the steps above.
+If you want to see what the app looks like (and you have cloned the repo and set up your environment), run

+`uvicorn app:app --port 8001`

+to launch the app, and open [localhost:8001](http://127.0.0.1:8001) in your browser to start annotating.
+Note that the configuration settings for the app (such as the class names) are at the top of `app.py`.

-## Overview
+## Pitch

-This tool provides a web-based interface for binary image annotation with active learning strategies that prioritize the most informative samples, helping you:
+This tool provides a web-based interface for image annotation with active learning strategies that prioritize the most informative samples, helping you:

 - Build high-quality datasets quickly
 - Focus human effort on the most valuable samples